Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - in the morning, as you take your first steps

-- after prolonged standing or sitting
+- after long periods of standing or sitting

-- after intense activity
+- after doing a lot of activity

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.